 Of course, this means more frequent changes to code and more dynamic infrastructure usage.
 Traditional management strategies can’t keep up with this kind of demand.
 You’re going to need to change a few things to give you an edge.

 The culture of open source software projects can be a blueprint for how to build a DevOps culture.
 Freely sharing information is the default approach to collaboration in open source communities.
 It can help to implement cultural changes like promoting transparency in decision-making, encouraging experimentation by eliminating the fear of failure, or implementing a reward system that encourages trust and collaboration.
+Many organizations look into digital transformation consulting services to support these kinds of initiatives.

-With the right leadership and incentive programs in place your development and operations teams can help to facilitate an open culture but DevOps becomes most effective when this culture is spread throughout the organization.
+With the right leadership and incentive programs in place, your development and operations teams can help to facilitate an open culture.
+But DevOps becomes most effective when this culture is spread throughout the organization.
 Sure, the name refers to development and operations, but DevOps is for everyone.

 The culture at Red Hat is built on openness and transparency.
 And it's worked for us for more than 25 years.
 When it comes to helping customers adopt an open approach, we've got the history to guide you through making DevOps a reality.